 To access the voltage limit menu, for example, press the SHIFT key, and then press the VOLTAGE LIMIT key (also the 2 key).
 Note that some of the SHIFT+key menus can also be accessed using the setup menu.

-Pressing the ESC key or the SHIFT key a second time will clear the SHIFT function and return the keypad to it's numeric function.
+Pressing the SHIFT key a second time will clear the SHIFT function and return the keypad to it's numeric function.

 RAMP RATE (SHIFT+1)